Religious sister: 20th century

-The 1917 Code of Canon Law reserved the term "nun" (Latin: monialis) for women religious who took solemn vows or who, while being allowed in some places to take simple vows, belonged to institutes whose vows were normally solemn.
+The 1917 Code of Canon Law of the Catholic Church reserved the term "nun" (Latin: monialis) for women religious who took solemn vows or who, while being allowed in some places to take simple vows, belonged to institutes whose vows were normally solemn.
 They lived under cloister, "papal enclosure", and recited the Liturgy of the Hours in common.
 The Code used the word "sister" (Latin: soror) for members of institutes for women that it classified as "congregations"; and for "nuns" and "sisters" jointly it used the Latin word religiosae (women religious).
 The bishops at Vatican II, in their document Perfectae Caritatis on the religious life, asked all religious to examine their charism as defined by their rule and founder, in light of the needs of the modern world.
 Some religious who had led a more contemplative life responded to modern needs of the apostolate outside the monastic walls.
 Throughout the post-Vatican II document Ecclesiae Sanctae (1967), Pope Paul VI used the word "nun" to refer to women with solemn vows.
 The 1983 Code of Canon Law uses the expression "monastery of nuns".
 The new code did not force traditional orders that were taking on works outside the monastery into uniformity.
 In response to Vatican II there has been "vigorous discussion among monastics as regards what kinds of work and life-styles are genuinely compatible with monastic life".

+In Evangelical Lutheranism and Anglicanism, religious sisters take vows of poverty, chastity, and obedience though they are differentiated from nuns who live a cloistered life in a convent.
+Examples include the Communität Casteller Ring, an order of Evangelical-Lutheran sisters in the Benedictine tradition, as well as the Daughters of Mary, an Evangelical-Lutheran religious order devoted to the Blessed Virgin Mary.
+These stand in contrast to Evangelical Lutheran nuns that live in convents, such as Isenhagen Abbey.